vmware/dod-compliance-and-automation/docs/best-practices/types-of-guidance.md

----
-title: "Types of Guidance"
-linkTitle: "Types of Guidance"
-weight: 1
-description: >
-  VMware works with DISA to publish official STIGs but also creates self-published STIG Readiness Guides.
----
 For more information on the different types of STIG guidance VMware offers see the [VMware STIG Program Overview](https://www.vmware.com/docs/vmw-stig-program-overview).

 ## Overview